opengeospatial/ogc-feat-geo-json/README.md

 Since JSON-FG specifies extensions to GeoJSON that conform to the GeoJSON standard, valid JSON-FG features or feature collections are also valid GeoJSON features or feature collections.

-The JSON-FG Standard is expected to specify the following mandatory extensions to the GeoJSON format in its first version:
+The JSON-FG Standard specifies the following mandatory extensions to the GeoJSON format in its first version:

 * The ability to use Coordinate Reference Systems (CRSs) other than WGS 84 with axis order longitude/latitude;
 * The ability to encode temporal characteristics of a feature; and